-Exhibit : Baseline Inspection Program Review Guidelines
+Exhibit 3: Comprehensive Baseline Inspection Program Review Guidelines

-The below questions and requested information shall form the foundation of the baseline inspection program are not meant to be the only lines of inquiry.
-They should form the survey which is completed by all baseline IP leads and a selection of resident inspectors.
+The below questions and requested information shall form the foundation of the baseline inspection program review but are not meant to be the only lines of inquiry.
+They should form most of the survey which is completed by all baseline IP leads and a selection of resident inspectors.
 Additionally, the baseline inspection program review team should review these questions periodically while conducting their review and once recommendations are developed.

-The Baseline IP Lead shall provide a summary of significant IP changes, insights, and significant trends from the last 5 years for assigned baseline IP(s).
+The Baseline IP Leads shall provide a summary of significant IP changes, insights, and significant trends from the last 5 years for assigned baseline IP(s) to the review lead.
 This information can be summarized from the baseline IP monitoring results covering that time period.

 Input: Baseline IP leads

 The majority of inspectable areas for the baseline inspection program were chosen for their risk significance (needed to meet a cornerstone objective as derived from a combination of probabilistic risk analyses insights, operational experience, deterministic analyses insights, and regulatory requirements).
-Given any changes in overall performance, operating experience, regulatory requirements, rulemaking, TS changes, etc., are the inspectable areas covered by the baseline IPs still based on risk importance, if applicable, in measuring a cornerstone objective?
+Given any changes in overall reactor licensee performance, operating experience, regulatory requirements, rulemaking, TS changes, etc., are the inspectable areas covered by the baseline IPs still based on risk importance, if applicable, in measuring a cornerstone objective?
 Do any inspectable areas need to be added or deleted?

 Input: Baseline IP leads, Resident Inspectors

 The scope of baseline IPs is determined using a risk-informed approach.
-Are there any baseline IPs that need to be reduced or increased in scope commensurate with any changes in plant/component risk significance?
+Are there any baseline IPs that need to be reduced or increased in scope commensurate with any industry-wide changes in plant/component risk significance?

 Input: Baseline IP leads, Resident Inspectors